ooawagaeri/LetItRain/README.md

 ### Menu & Heads Up Display

-- Menu buttons that starts and exits the game, and HUD shows the score and health of the player’s ship
+- Menu buttons that starts and exits the game, and HUD shows the score and health of the player’s ship.
 - By PNG YEOW LI

 ### Player One & Player Two

-- Two player ships fight against enemy ships using their weapons which include bullet, laser and missile
+- Two player ships fight against enemy ships using their weapons which include bullet, laser and missile.
 - By ZHUANG YUTENG

 ### Environment & Power Ups

-- Controlling of the illusion of movement, along with power ups that enhances the ship’s abilities
+- Dynamic background movements and in-game power ups that enhances the ship’s abilities and firepower.
 - By DANIEL LEE

 ### Enemy Units

-- Hostile mobs that spawn within game to shoot down the player ships from achieving their goal
+- Hostile mobs that spawn within game to shoot down the player ships from achieving their goal.
 - By TIMOTHY CHUA